As of October 2020, towercos own 42.1% of Sub-Saharan Africa’s 159,591 telecom towers. ESCOs manage power at 19,723 sites, for both towercos and MNOs.

-Significant growth opportunities exist across the entire continent, from new build and co-location to site optimisation.
-TowerXchange provide a country by country analysis of tower ownership and market dynamics across 23 of the more active tower markets in sub-Saharan Africa.
+TowerXchange provides a country by country analysis of tower ownership and market dynamics across 24 of the more active tower markets in sub-Saharan Africa.

 Whilst infrastructure sharing to date has been limited, a new law came into force in 2016, prohibiting the construction of a new site in close proximity to an existing one.
 Such legislation will necessitate infrastructure sharing going forward.
-ANTOSC are Angola’s first independent towerco in the process of building 30 sites with a further 70 sites planned for 2019.
-The towerco expects to have around 400 sites within three years.
+ANTOSC are Angola’s first independent towerco and have built 18 sites already and the towerco expects to have around 400 sites within three years.

 Grid infrastructure in the country is poor with 85% of sites understood to be operating on diesel generators.
 Unitel in particular have put a lot of focus on renewables, looking at solar hybrid systems on a number of their sites whilst ANTOSC have deployed DG battery hybrids on the first wave of towers they have rolled out.